 Civil War Journal: Divided Loyalties

-One hundred fifty years ago the people of the Great Smoky Mountains were even more divided in their Confederate/Union allegiances than people elsewhere in our sharply divided nation.
-Although both Smoky Mountain states, North Carolina and Tennessee, formally seceded from the Union in May of 1861, the hardscrabble mountain farmers of extreme east Tennessee and far western North Carolina saw things differently than most others in their respective states.
+One hundred fifty years ago, the people of the Great Smoky Mountains were even more divided in their allegiances than people elsewhere in the United States.
+Although both North Carolina and Tennessee formally seceded from the Union in May of 1861, the hardscrabble mountain farmers of extreme east Tennessee and far western North Carolina saw things differently than most others across the US.

 In 1860, as the threat of war mushroomed, voting records indicate that fewer than 20% of residents of the three Smoky Mountain counties in Tennessee (Blount, Cocke, and Sevier) supported secession.
-In the North Carolina Smokies-Cherokee, Haywood, Jackson, and Macon counties-about 46% of the population favored secession.
+In the Smoky Mountain counties of North Carolina (Cherokee, Haywood, Jackson, and Macon counties) about 46% of the population favored secession.

 The reasons for these intra-state divides are complex and may never be completely understood.
 Certainly fewer mountain residents owned slaves compared to families in more prosperous areas of the rural South.
 Mountain folks' long-held loyalties to the United States and a distrust of powerful and wealthy pro-secession groups may have also been a consideration.
 Some saw the impending conflict as a "rich man's war but a poor man's fight," and many ruggedly independent mountain families just wanted to be left alone.